 Good leadership is fundamental to better education.
 That’s why our ground-breaking work in Latin America focuses on transforming leadership in schools.

 Argentina is at the heart of the work we do in the region.
-Our Leadership and Innovation programme has had a major impact.
-More than 1,100 school leaders have completed a six-week course that sparks transformational change in schools throughout the country.
+Our Leadership and Innovation programme (PLIE, because of it's acronym in Spanish) has had a major impact.
+More than 3,800 school leaders have completed a six-week course that sparks transformational change in schools throughout the country.

 The leaders we train create schools where innovative curricula and teacher education is championed and the community is engaged in school life.

-This flagship programme, which is supported by the Argentinian Department of Education, has helped thousands of pupils benefit from a higher quality education.
+This flagship programme, which has been supported by the Argentinian Department of Education, has helped thousands of pupils benefit from a higher quality education.
+Harvard Graduate School of Education recognised it in 2018 as a case study you can access here.

 Global Teacher Prize and National Teacher Prizes